chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 ### Setting up the backup configuration

 - Create an EFS file system, please refer sample steps [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html)

+- We have to mount EFS to all the vm's manually.
+To do that please refer [this](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-helper-ec2-linux.html)

 #### Configuration in OpenSearch Node

--   Mount the shared file system on all OpenSearch and Frontend servers:
+- Mount the EFS on all OpenSearch Node.
+For example you mount the EFS to folder structure `/mnt/automate_backups/opensearch`

-    ```sh
-    mount /mnt/automate_backups
-    ```

 - Create an OpenSearch sub-directory and set permissions to one of the OpenSearch servers (only if the network mount is correctly mounted).

     ```sh
     sudo mkdir /mnt/automate_backups/opensearch